rogsme/cleanmedia/README.md

 files that have been created <DAYS> time ago. (with DAYS being configurable via command line and a default of 30 days)

+This includes a number of remote media that we might want to keep (e.g. avatar images of users on remote home servers).

-The main idea behind focusing on remote media is that a server should be able to refetch remote media in case it is needed.
-It would also make sense to delete local media, but that is more complicated. (possible scenarios: older than Y days, rooms that have been left by all users and are "unreachable", rooms that have been upgraded but have users left in it,....)
+But the main idea behind focusing on remote media is that a server should be able to refetch remote media in case it is needed.
+It would also make sense to delete local media, but that is more complicated. (possible scenarios: local media older than Y days, rooms that have been left by all users and are thus "unreachable", rooms that have been upgraded but have users left in it, media that has not been "accessed" the last Y days,....)

+But finding out these things and setting all these policies will be way more difficult and in some cases we do not have the information we'd need (e.g. if a media is part of an avatar image, or when media has been accessed the last time).

 Todo
 ----